 - Growing Zones: 2- 9

-- Light: full sun (for maximum bloom), except in zones 8 -9 (where partial shade will protect the plants from the strong sun)
+- Light: full sun (at least 6 hours for maximum bloom), except in zones 8 -9 (where afternoon shade will protect the plants from the strong sun)

 - Water: 1" of water weekly, ideally soil should be continuously wet